NRS students with helicopter

 Auburn University Student Ambassadors help prepare for and host various school events and activities throughout the year.
 Due to the public nature of their activities, Student Ambassadors become the “Face of the SFWS,” which offers them abundant opportunities for professional development and networking with distinguished alumni and donors, professionals within their respective fields, as well as faculty and administrators.

 To learn more about the SFWS Student Ambassadors, contact our student advisor, Wendy Franklin, at firstname.lastname@example.org.

 The purpose of the club is to coordinate, stimulate, and govern student activities in Auburn University’s School of Forestry and Wildlife Sciences.
 The SGA represents the Auburn student body to the university administration and within the community.
 It seeks to advocate for the interests of Auburn students and works to better the student experience through community events and initiatives.

-Wildlife Society Student Chapter
+The Wildlife Society, Auburn University Student Chapter

 The Wildlife Society is a student-run organization dedicated to fostering professional development and providing hands-on experiences for those pursuing wildlife degrees.
 This club meets monthly and regularly schedules outings, professional development experiences, and other activities for students to network and build their field skills.

-To learn more about the Wildlife Society Student Chapter, contact faculty advisor, Dr. Mark Smith, at email@example.com.
+To learn more about The Wildlife Society Student Chapter, contact faculty advisor, Dr. Mark Smith, at email@example.com.

 Xi Sigma Pi – Forestry Honor Society